How To Carpet Flooring In Your Basement

 A basement does not need to have a really horribly looking flooring.
 It can have carpets but the big problem is preventing the damp floors to ruin it.
 The same thing goes for other finished

 A basement does not need to have a really horribly looking flooring.
 It can have carpets but the big problem is preventing the damp floors to ruin it.
 The same thing goes for other finished flooring options.
 It is always a good idea to install polyethylene that is dimpled in order to create air space between your finished floor and concrete.
 Dampness would thus be sealed off and moisture would not dissipate when that is your setup.
+If you fail at properly installing carpet in the basement, you end up needing carpet cleaning services or you might even have to throw away the carpet.

 If there is persistent moisture present, it will let mold get a hold of the flooring that is made out of wood and will ruin carpets really fast.
 You should assume that your concrete floor will end up being damp in the future.
 There are two options that you can consider.
 Both of them will use half inch plywood carpet and carpet pads.
 The only difference stands in the initial layer that you add.